Luke 11:24-26 (Unclean Spirit)

 "And you, who were dead in your trespasses and the uncircumcision of your flesh, God made alive together with him, having forgiven us all our trespasses, by canceling the record of debt that stood against us with its legal demands.
 This he set aside, nailing it to the cross" (Colossians 2:13-14).

 Anyone who has assumed he/she had control over sin in their life and held to that belief understands this all too well, which impresses the point even harder that a Holy fear of God must be living and active in order to quench the flaming arrows of the enemy.
-I must universally (not just specifically) lay down my pride and arrogance and apply the truth of King Solomon's final decree after he considered and scrutinized all the pleasures of life.
+We must universally (not just specifically) lay down my pride and arrogance and apply the truth of King Solomon's final decree after he considered and scrutinized all the pleasures of life.

 "The end of the matter; all has been heard.
 Fear God and keep his commandments, for this is the whole duty of man.
 For God will bring every deed into judgment, with every secret thing, whether good or evil" (Ecclesiastes 12:13-14).